Skip to main content

 Step 3: Deposit TDS with the Government

-Deposit the TDS amount with the government using Form 26QB through the Income Tax Department's online portal.
+Deposit the TDS amount with the government using Form 26Q through the Income Tax Department's online portal.
+This has to be done within the same quarter as the one in which the invoice was raised.

 Step 4: Submit TDS Certificate to Spur